If you’re looking to highlight important onboarding tasks for your new customers, you may have considered using a Pendo onboarding checklist.

 The first thing that jumps out at me is the progress bar at the bottom.
 This is a great way to let the customer know how close they are to completing their goal.

-Those green rings are a bit hard to view when zoomed out, so here’s another screenshot so that you see it in more detail:
+Those green rings are a bit hard to view when zoomed out, so here’s another screenshot so you can see it in more detail:

 Pendo checklist zoomed in